 The Dutch government offers self-employed professionals the Temporary bridging measure for self-employed professionals (Tozo).
 Tozo offers two kinds of help: support for the cost of living, and a business capital loan.
 The scheme is for self-employed professionals living AND working in the Netherlands.
 In order to help entrepreneurs who live OR work in the Netherlands, the government has devised additional conditions:

 - If you live in the EER or Switzerland, but run your business in the Netherlands, you can apply for a business capital loan under Tozo conditions.
 Applications must be sent to the municipality of Maastricht.
+You must submit an application for this to the municipality of Maastricht, which implements this scheme for the whole of the Netherlands.
+More information and the application form can be found on the website of the municipality of Maastricht.
 You cannot apply for Tozo support for the cost of living.
 You can apply for social assistance in your country of residence.

 - If you live in the Netherlands, but run your business in Belgium or Germany, you can apply for Tozo support for the cost of living.
 You submit an application for this to your municipality of residence.
 You cannot apply for a Tozo business capital loan.
 For financial support for your company, you canturn to the country where your company is located.

 Temporary Emergency Bridging Measure for Sustained Employment (NOW)

 In the Netherlands, the NOW schemewas set up to compensate employers for a substantial part of their wage costs.
 Does your business have a Dutch business address?
 Then you will be able to apply for NOW 3.0, for the period October 2020 - July 2021.
 NOW 1.0 and 2.0, covering earlier months, are now closed.
 If your business is located in Belgium or Germany, and you have one or more employees for whom you pay social security premiums in the Netherlands, you will be able to apply for NOW 3.0 for them.